-Allegation(s) subject to this policy in which possible sanctions could result in suspension or expulsion from the College if the student were found responsible, including all academic misconduct cases, are addressed through the major misconduct process.
+Allegations in which possible sanctions could result in suspension or expulsion from the College, including all academic misconduct cases, are addressed through the Major Misconduct Process.

-Administrative adjudication -A complaint under the major misconduct process will generally involve an adjudication before the College Judiciary Committee (CJC).
-A complainant or respondent, however, may request resolution through an administrative adjudication, to be conducted by the Senior Associate Dean of Student Life (hereinafter referred to as the "student conduct administrator").
-The student conduct administrator will meet with the complainant and respondent to determine responsibility and render a decision as to what sanctions, if applicable, may be implemented.
+Administrative adjudication - A complaint under the major misconduct process will generally involve an adjudication before the College Judiciary Committee.
+However, complainants or respondents may request resolution through an administrative adjudication, to be conducted by the Senior Associate Dean of Student Life (hereinafter referred to as the Student Conduct Administrator).
+The Student Conduct Administrator will meet with the complainant and respondent to determine responsibility and render a decision as to what sanctions may be implemented.
 Both parties must agree to resolution by administrative adjudication.
 The investigative report will serve as the primary evidence in making a determination of responsibility.
-In cases of major misconduct, an investigative report will be compiled of any information report(s), interview summaries, written statements, and any other documentary information that will be considered by the student conduct administrator.
+In cases of major misconduct, an investigative report will be compiled of any information reports, interview summaries, written statements, and any other documentary information to be considered by the student conduct administrator.

-Both parties must have notice, the opportunity to review the investigative report in advance, and the opportunity to present relevant information to the student conduct administrator.
-The option of an administrative adjudication is also applicable for cases involving academic misconduct, but must be requested by both the respondent and reporting faculty members (see the academic misconduct policy).
+Both parties must be given notice, the opportunity to review the investigative report in advance, and the opportunity to present relevant information to the Student Conduct Administrator.
+The option of an administrative adjudication is also applicable for cases involving academic misconduct, but must be requested by both the respondent and reporting faculty members.
+(See the Academic Misconduct Policy.)

-An administrative adjudication is particularly appropriate when the respondent has admitted to the misconduct and there is no discernible dispute in the relevant facts of the investigation report; however, at the discretion of the student conduct administrator, it may also be used when the facts are in dispute.
+An administrative adjudication is particularly appropriate when the respondent has admitted to the misconduct and there is no discernible dispute to the relevant facts of the investigation report; however, at the discretion of the student conduct administrator, it may also be used when the facts are in dispute.

-In reaching a determination as to whether the pertinent policy has been violated, the student conduct administrator will reach a determination by a preponderance of the evidence-that is, whether the conduct was more likely than not to have occurred as alleged.
-Depending upon the nature and severity of the allegations, the student conduct administrator may decline to handle the matter administratively and refer the case to the College Judiciary Committee at any time.
+In reaching a determination as to whether the policy has been violated, the Student Conduct Administrator will reach a determination by a preponderance of the evidence - that is, whether the conduct was more likely than not to have occurred as alleged.
+Depending upon the nature and severity of the allegations, the Student Conduct Administrator may decline to handle the matter administratively and refer the case to the College Judiciary Committee at any time.

-College Judiciary Committee (CJC)
+College Judiciary Committee

-A complaint under the major misconduct process will be resolved by the College Judiciary Committee (CJC).
+A complaint under the Major Misconduct Process will be resolved by the College Judiciary Committee (CJC).

 The CJC is a review board composed of faculty, administrators, and students.
 The CJC pool consists of five (5) or more faculty members (selected by the Committee on Faculty Procedures), three (3) or more senior administrators (selected by the President), and five (5) or more students (selected by the Student Council appointments process).
-All CJC members must participate in appropriate annual training including training about non-discrimination, the factors relevant to a determination of credibility, the appropriate manner in which to receive and evaluate sensitive information, the manner of deliberation, the application of the preponderance of the evidence standard, sanctioning, and the College's policies and procedures.
-CJC members who are no longer on the Committee but have been trained may be called to service if current members are not available for a particular adjudication.
+All CJC members must participate in annual training, including training about nondiscrimination, the factors relevant to a determination of credibility, the appropriate manner in which to receive and evaluate sensitive information, the manner of deliberation, the application of the "preponderance of the evidence standard," sanctioning, and the College's policies and procedures.
+CJC members who are no longer on the Committee but have been trained may be called to service if not enough current members are available for a particular adjudication.

-Each CJC panel convened to adjudicate a case is comprised of five (5) voting panelists: two (2) faculty members, one (1) administrator, and two (2) students.
-The CJC Panel is supported by the student conduct administrator (the Senior Associate Dean of Student Life or designee) who will be present to facilitate the process.
-They are not a voting member of the CJC.
+Each CJC panel convened to adjudicate a case comprises five (5) voting panelists: two (2) faculty members, one (1) administrator, and two (2) students.
+The panel is supported by the Student Conduct Administrator (the Senior Associate Dean of Student Life or a designee), who will be present to facilitate the process but is not a voting member of the CJC.

-The student conduct administrator will be available to meet with all involved parties prior to the adjudication, be present during the adjudication to serve as a resource for the CJC on issues of policy and procedure, and to see that policies and procedures are appropriately followed throughout the adjudication meeting.
+The Student Conduct Administrator will be available to meet with all involved parties prior to the adjudication, be present during the adjudication to serve as a resource for the CJC on policy and procedure, and to see that policies and procedures are appropriately followed throughout the adjudication meeting.